dejanvasic85/banksy-ynab/readme.md

 Amount field is converted automatically to cents as 100 base points, so -20 will be posted as -20000 to YNAB.

 The date field is simply a string and is directly forwarded to YNAB.
 It should contain the local date including the timezone.

+## Secrets

+Each user will have their configuration that includes YNAB api key and account details in a JSON stored AWS Secret.